meyburdj/jobly_backend/readme.md

 ---

-Here is a high level overview a few of the features I am proud of:
+Here is a high level overview of a few of the features:
 - RESTful API built with Node.js and Express
 - 95% test coverage for backend data using Jest
 - No ORM, raw SQL queries